What is early blight?

-What is early blight?
 Early blight is one of two common fungal diseases that can devastate tomatoes in both commercial settings and home gardens.
 Early blight can also be a serious disease on other popular vegetables including eggplants, peppers, and potatoes.
-The second common tomato blight, Septoria leaf spot, is detailed in University of Wisconsin Garden Facts XHT1073.
+The second common tomato blight, Septoria leaf spot, is detailed in UW Plant Disease Facts D100, Septoria Leaf Spot.

-Symptoms of early blight first appear at the base of affected plants, where roughly circular brown spots appear on leaves and stems.
+Symptoms of early blight first appear at the base of affected plants, where roughly circular, brown spots appear on leaves and stems.
 As these spots enlarge, concentric rings appear giving the areas a target-like appearance.
 Often spots have a yellow halo.
 Eventually multiple spots on a single leaf will merge, leading to extensive destruction of leaf tissue.
 Early blight can lead to total defoliation of lower leaves and even the death of an infected plant.

-Early blight is caused by the fungus Alternaria solani, which survives in plant debris or on infected plants.
+Early blight is caused by the fungus Alternaria solani, which survives on infected plants or in plant debris.
 Early blight symptoms typically begin as plant canopies start to close.
 Denser foliage leads to high humidity and longer periods of leaf wetness that favor the disease.

 Once symptoms of early blight appear, control is difficult.
 Thinning of whole plants or removal of selected branches from individual plants may slow the disease by increasing airflow and thus reducing humidity and the length of time that leaves remain wet.
 Fungicides labeled for use on vegetables and containing copper or chlorothalonil may also provide control of early blight if they are carefully applied very early in the course of the disease (before symptoms develop is best) and on a regular basis throughout the rest of the growing season.
 If you decide to use fungicides for disease control, be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the product in the safest and most effective manner possible.

-How do I avoid problems with early blight in the future?
-Early blight is best controlled using preventative measures.
-Destroy infested plants by burning or burying them.
-Rotate vegetables to different parts of your garden each year to avoid areas where infested debris (and thus spores of Alternaria solani) may be present.
+Destroy infected plants and plant debris by burning (where allowed by local ordinance) or burying them.
+Move vegetables to different parts of your garden each year to avoid areas where the early blight fungus may be present.
+See University of Wisconsin Garden Facts XHT1210, Using Crop Rotation in the Home Vegetable Garden, for details on this technique.
 Use early blight-resistant vegetable varieties whenever possible.
-Increase spacing between plants to increase airflow and decrease humidity and foliage drying time.
+Increase spacing between plants to increase airflow, and decrease humidity and foliage drying time.
 Mulch your garden with approximately one inch of a high quality mulch, but DO NOT overmulch as this can lead to wet soils that can contribute to increased humidity.
 Finally, where the disease has been a chronic problem, use of preventative applications of a copper or chlorothalonil-containing fungicide labeled for use on vegetables may be warranted.

 For more information on early blight:

-© 2001-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2001-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.